Building a usage-based billing system#

 On our write path, each write is durably recorded in a log.
 Several times per minute, a compactor node processes batches of writes from this log, updates object storage, and completes transactions by updating collection metadata in our metadata store (SysDB).
 The SysDB contains crucial information like size, name, and ownership of each collection.

-to calculate the total storage used by each customer.
+One might assume we could simply query the SysDB periodically with something like SELECT SUM(size) FROM collections GROUP BY tenant to calculate the total storage used by each customer.
 We could generate JSON event payloads from these results and flush them to object storage.
 This approach fails for two critical reasons.

 First, it doesn’t provide accurate measurements unless we use a high sampling rate.
 According to the Nyquist-Shannon sampling theorem, we need to sample at double the rate at which collections change to build an accurate picture of the signal.
 Since compactions happen with a maximum frequency of once a minute, we need to sample each collection approximately every 30 seconds—an infeasible approach given our scale.